2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 In this final chapter, we will apply the concepts we've studied so far in practice.
 I'm going to show you examples of real Bitcoin transactions, and you'll have to extract the information I'm asking you for.

 Ideally, to perform these exercises, the use of a professional chain analysis tool would be preferable.
-However, since the arrest of the creators of Samourai Wallet, the only free analysis tool OXT.me is no longer available.
+However, since the arrest of the creators of Samourai Wallet, the only free analysis tool, OXT.me, is no longer available.
 We'll therefore opt for a classic block explorer for these exercises.
 I recommend using [Mempool.space](https://mempool.space/) for its many features and range of chain analysis tools, but you can also opt for another explorer such as [Bitcoin Explorer](https://bitcoinexplorer.org/).

 To begin with, I'll introduce you to the exercises.
 Use your block explorer to complete them, and write down your answers on a sheet of paper.
 Then, at the end of this chapter, I'll provide you with the answers so you can check and correct your results.